zabulus/core/doc/sql.extensions/README.packages.txt

         DROP PACKAGE BODY <name>

 Objectives:
-    - Make functional dependent code separated in logical modules like programming languages does.
+    - Make functional dependent code separated in logical modules like programming languages do.

-      It's well know in programming world that having code grouped in some way (for example in namespaces, units or classes) is a good thing.
+      It's well known in programming world that having code grouped in some way (for example in namespaces, units or classes) is a good thing.
 With standard procedures and functions in the database this is not possible.
 It's possible to group them in different scripts files, but two problems remain: